Jean-005/Cinemavericks_back-end/README.md

 The API must include routes enabling user to:

-Create a list of movies
+- View all movies
+- Get movie by id
 - Add movie
 - Edit movie
-- View all movies
-- Get movie by id
 - Get all the reviews of a movie
-- Get all movie lists
-- Get specific movie list by id
-- Create movie list
-- Update movie list
-- Delete movie list

 - Create review
 - Edit review
 - Delete review

 - Get all users
 - Get specific user
 - Get all reviews by a specific user
-- Get all lists by specific user
+- Get all movie lists by specific user
 - Create a user
 - Delete a user

+- Get all movie lists
+- Get specific movie list by id
+- Create movie list
+- Update movie list
+- Delete movie list

 Create a DataLoader to seed the database with Users, Movies and Reviews.